 Some people manage to read on both these thinkers in one week and get a reasonable sense of what each is about.
 But you could also choose to focus on getting to grips with just one who seems most interesting to you.
 Nozick focuses mostly on the philosophical justification for private property against redistribution.
-Hayek focuses more on practical political-economic questions to do with planning, equality, freedom etc.
+Hayek focuses more on practical political-economic questions to do with planning, equality, freedom etc, but also on more principled issues.